You're probably here because you're at least slightly interested in SRI, ESG, Sustainable or Impact investing. That's great news!

 That's 100 years with no requirements for "charitable" dollars to be distributed to charity!

 Our charitable dollars are not working hard enough.
-This is why you need to finally make a decision to use sustainable & responsible impact investments.
+This is why you should consider making a decision to use sustainable & responsible impact investments.

-We need to stop focusing on the 5% that foundations grant to non profits and instead focus on the 95% of foundation assets that are often times invested into potentially harmful companies.
+What if we stopped focusing on the 5% that foundations grant to non profits and instead focused on the 95% of foundation assets that often times have no sustainability mandate?